Intellectual Property Policy

 A Wealth of Creativity

 Games Workshop has been developing games and sculpting miniatures for over 30 years.
 A great number of Games Workshop artists, writers and other creative professionals have contributed to producing the unique universes that are enjoyed by our fans all over the world.
-From Stormcast Eternals and Skullreapers to Eldar and Space Marines, Games Workshop has created iconic characters and worlds for them to inhabit.
+From Squigs and Slayers to Eldar and Space Marines, Games Workshop has created iconic characters and worlds for them to inhabit.

 As the creator, Games Workshop owns a number of rights collectively referred to as intellectual property (IP) rights.
 These include: